doctorfree/nvim-lazyman/markdown/nvims.1.md

 Similarly, a `neovides` shell function can be used to select a Neovim configuration for use with the Neovim GUI `neovide`.

-Both the `nvims` shell function and `neovides` shell function accept a `-R` flag which indicates removal of the selected Neovim configuration.
-Also supported is the `-C filter` option to `nvims` and `neovides` which specifies a filter string to match when generating the list of Neovim configurations to search and select.
+Both the `nvims` shell function and `neovides` shell function accept command line arguments.
+The `-R` flag indicates removal of the selected Neovim configuration.
+The `-C filter` option to `nvims` and `neovides` specifies a filter string to match when generating the list of Neovim configurations to search and select.
+The `-I` flag indicates display the selected configuration information document.
+Additional command line arguments are described below.

 The fuzzy searchable/selectable menu of Neovim configurations can also be shown with the command `lazyman -S`.
 Note also that both the `nvims`